 And he will come again, as the Holy Bible proclaims: “… this same Jesus, which is taken up from you into heaven, shall so come in like manner as ye have seen him go into heaven.”
 (Acts 1:11.)

 Yes, this same Jesus has already come to earth in our day.
 The resurrected Christ—glorified, exalted, the God of this world under the Father—appeared to the boy Joseph Smith in 1820.
 This same Jesus who was the God of Abraham, Isaac, and Jacob, the God of Moses, the Creator of this earth, has come in our day.
 He was introduced by the Father to Joseph Smith in these words: “This is My Beloved Son.
 Hear Him!”
 (JS—H 1:17.)

 The appearance of God the Father and his Son Jesus Christ to the boy prophet is the greatest event that has occurred in this world since the resurrection of the Master.
 As the restored Church of Jesus Christ, we humbly and gratefully bear this witness to all men.
 This message is a world message.
 It is the truth, intended for all of our Father’s children.
 Some three million members of the Church throughout the world bear this solemn testimony.

-Today twenty thousand missionary-messengers of truth and the three freely carry this all-important message to the world.
+Today thousands of faithful missionaries throughout the nations freely carry this all-important message to the world.
 Jesus is the Christ, the Savior of mankind, the Redeemer of the world, the very Son of God.
 He is the God of this world, our advocate with the Father.

 Today twenty thousand missionary-messengers of truth and the three million members of The Church of Jesus Christ of Latter-day Saints—the Mormon Church—bear witness that God has again spoken from the heavens, that Jesus Christ has appeared again unto man, that the resurrection is a reality.